-Sherbourne Health Centre is dedicated to supporting the health and wellness of our trans clients.
+Sherbourne Health is dedicated to supporting the health and wellness of our trans clients.
 Below you’ll find updates regarding our services, including information on the transition-related surgery (TRS) assessment and referral process.
 To receive updates on access to TRS in Ontario, subscribe to our mailing list below.

 Information Update – August 17, 2016

 If you are a registered client of Sherbourne:

 If you are not a registered client of Sherbourne:

 Sherbourne is working to expand our programs and services to better support trans clients.
 In the coming months we are hiring new, additional staff to provide trans clients with more mental health support, help navigating the health care system and other social supports, and a safe, inclusive place to recover from TRS in our in-patient Infirmary.

 On March 1, 2016, the Minister of Health announced that people who are seeking OHIP approval for Gender Confirming Surgery (GCS, also known as Sex Reassignment Surgery, or SRS) will no longer need to go through CAMH.
 Instead, people will have the additional option to get approval from “qualified” primary care providers (Family Physicians, Nurse Practitioners, Registered Nurses, Psychologists and Social Workers with Masters level education.
 This will be a great change for trans people, removing an unnecessary and highly challenging barrier to access.
 To ensure that providers are prepared and comfortable with the assessment and referral process, the Ministry requires providers to take training in accordance with WPATH Standards of Care.
 Until this training occurs, and until other details are worked out, individuals wanting to access GCS will still need to go through the current process.

 May 6, 2016